Aims & Objectives for Task 36

 - Task meetings to exchange results from relevant national R&D programmes

-- Specific actions resulting in discussions of
+- Specific actions resulting in discussions of Resource recovery from residues generated by EfW;

 - Two strategic project – see outline below